1933 24 Hours of Le Mans: Entries

 Two, smaller, 6-cylinder Alfa Romeos were also entered, running in the 3-litre class.
 Miss Odette Siko made headlines the previous year finishing fourth, and she returned with Louis Charavel as her co-driver.
 They again ran their 1768cc supercharged SS model, while in a slightly smaller 1742cc GS saloon version was fellow Frenchman André Rousseau.

 Alfa Romeo's competition for outright honours was expected to come from Bugatti.
 Six cars were entered but only two arrived for scrutineering.
 Guy Bouriat entered one of the former works Type 50 with its big 5-litre supercharged straight-8 engine.
 He was killed a month before Le Mans in the Picardy Grand Prix.
 So, his regular co-driver, Pierre Bussienne, was joined by another former E.H.P. works driver, Marie Desprez.
 The other was the first sports-car race for the new, unsupercharged 1.5-litre Type 51A.
 It was entered by the Polish émigré Count Stanisław Czaykowski, a regular Grand Prix racer in Bugattis and he teamed up with Jean Gaupillat, another privateer Bugatti driver.

 The biggest car in the race was an unexpected entry – the Duesenberg Model J was one of the most exclusive cars in the world.
 In 1932 the supercharged Model SJ was unveiled.
-The mighty 6.9-litre straight-8 twin-cam engine was based on the very successful racing engine, and with supercharging it put out 320 bhp with a top speed of 215 kp/h (135 mph).
+The mighty 6.9-litre straight-8 twin-cam engine was based on the very successful racing engine, and with supercharging it put out 320bhp with a top speed of 215kp/h (135mph).
 Only 36 were built, including one sold to Prince Nicholas von Hohenzollern-Sigmaringen who was an exiled member of the Romanian royal family.
 He got the Parisian luxury-car dealer Joseph Cattaneo as a co-driver and to prepare the car.
 This included more suitable bodywork for racing.
 Cattaneo had twice previously been entered as the co-driver in Édouard Brisson's Stutz but each time the car was retired before he got to drive.

 The other two large cars in the field were returning veterans of the 1920s.
 Racing journalist Roger Labric came back with the Lorraine-Dietrich he had entered two years earlier, this time driving it himself, using the Biennial Cup entry he had earned finishing in a small Caban.
 Meanwhile, rally specialist Jean Trévoux repaired his supercharged "Blower" Bentley that he had crashed early in the 1932 race.
 He was partnered by fellow French rally-driver Louis Gas.